Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 Examining the graph below, for 33-years old programmers that responded that they are seeking a new job, the percent of them responding
 "Very Dissatisfied" ranges between 25% and 32%, while 4% of "Not Seeking" respondents respond "Very Dissatisfied."
 For "Somewhat Dissatisfied," between 3%-5% of "Not Seeking" and 22%-30% of "Seeking" would respond as "Somewhat Dissatisfied."
 The OLR model already tells us that ~50% of "Seeking" and ~8% of "Not Seeking" respondents are at least "Somewhat Dissatisfied" with their job.
-The graph illustrates that as we go higher in our ordinal value (satisfaction), the proportion of respondents increased for "Not Seeking" while it decreases for "Seeking" respondents.
+The graph illustrates that as we go higher in our ordinal value (satisfaction), the proportion of respondents increased for "Not Seeking" while it decreased for "Seeking" respondents.